 - A. Power supply is ON.
 The operator can determine that electrical power supply to the unit is "on" when the instrument display is illuminated.
-Even with the main power supply on, the unit is prevented from operating by one of the following conditions:

-- Water supply pressure inadequate.
-The

-display shows a yellow Alert: Water Pressure

-icon.
-The unit is prevented from operation

-without adequate water supply pressure by

-the electrical panel mounted pressure switch.

-Sufficient water supply pressure must be

-present to close the switch.
-Refer to Section
+Even with the main power supply on, the unit is prevented from operating by one of the following conditions: - 1.
+Water supply pressure inadequate.
+The display shows a yellow Alert : Water Pressure icon.
+The unit is prevented from operation without adequate water supply pressure by the electrical panel mounted pressure switch.
+Sufficient water supply pressure must be present to close the switch. - 2.
+Motor overload switch opened.
+This display shows a yellow Alert : Motor Overloads icon.

-2.3 for additional details.

-- 2. Motor overload switch opened.
-This display shows a yellow Alert: Motor Overloads icon.
 The electric motor is protected from overload conditions by a set of thermal overload relays.
 These relays will open (trip).
 If the overload relay is open, it must be reset before operation can continue.
-An excessive flow condition must be isolated and corrected immediately.
+An excessive flow condition must be isolated and corrected immediately. - 3.
+High temperature limit switch open.
+The display shows a yellow Alert : High Temperature icon.
+The unit is prevented from operations at temperatures exceeding 256°F by a "high temperature limit switch".
+This switch is installed in the To Process temperature sensor.
 If this switch is open (due to a high temperature condition), the unit cannot be started and must "cool down" before the "high temperature limit switch" will automatically reset.